 If you have (or think you have) suffered a brain injury on the job, it is important to medically establish an industrial basis for it.
 Discuss all of your symptoms with your doctor.
 And, remember that it is vital to keep records documenting the injury and the subsequent treatment in order to receive the full range of workers' compensation benefits to which you are entitled.

-People suffering a simple concussion are typically confused and may not be able to remember events (amnesia), which is often—but not always-- accompanied by a loss of consciousness.
+People suffering a simple concussion are typically confused and may have memory loss (amnesia), which is often—but not always-- accompanied by a loss of consciousness.
 These symptoms may be apparent immediately after the head injury or may appear several minutes later.